 The Japanese also lacked air cover and consequently had to cross the Chindwin at night and broke their pontoon bridges to hide them from the RAF during the day.
 It was probably their exaggerated belief in the capabilities of the Japanese soldier led to short cuts and attempts to wade across which is nearly possible; but not quite.
 This in turn led to scenes of biblical destruction on some of the crossings which I will describe in the book.
-At Homalin the Allies, using patrols, managed to destroy 50% of the ammunition heading to Kohima.
+At Homalin the Allies, using patrols and air, managed to destroy 50% of the ammunition heading to Kohima.
 So you have to feel for the Japanese divisional staff trying to control the crossings.
 They clearly under estimated the task.

 The Japanese in 1943.

 My route north took me through Mutaguchi’s area of responsibility in 1943 on the east of the Chindwin.
 The area is probably now more open but it seems perfect for guerrilla and Chindits operations.
 There are large open cultivated areas bounded with jungle to hide in.
 Maj Gen Yamamoto wrote a scathing account of life there in 1943; no food, not much to do, hard to get around. etc. And of course they had to chase elusive Chindits who seemed to go wherever they pleased.
 I quite see how unattractive it was for the Japanese to simply wait there for the inevitable Allied attack.
 It was not the idea to attack Imphal that was flawed, it was how it was done.